embernet/sidekick/docs/troubleshooting.md

 ## I'm getting an error when I try to run `npm start`

-Make sure you are in the root directory of the project and run `source setup.sh` to install the dependencies.

 Try running `npm install` to reinstall the dependencies.

 If that doesn't work, try deleting the `node_modules` directory and then reinstalling the dependencies: